renpy/renpy/sphinx/source/config.rst

 .. var:: config.quit_callbacks = [ ... ]

-    A list of functions that are called (without any arguments) when Ren'Py terminates.
-This is intended to free resources, such as opened files or started threads.
+    A list of functions that are called without any arguments when Ren'Py is either terminating or reloading the script.
+This is intended to free resources, such as opened files or started threads, that arte created inside init code, if such things aren't freed automatically.

 .. var:: config.sticky_layers = [ "master", ... ]